plaited/plaited/README.md

 `https://deno.land/x/plaited/cli.ts`

-Cli script to be used with deno Run to generate
+Cli script to be used with deno Run to transform design tokens and generate design token schemas

-### Token Transform
+### Token Utils

-Transforms a design tokens object of the type DesignTokenGroup to TS and CSS.
+- Transforms a design tokens object of the type DesignTokenGroup to TS and CSS.
   Allows extension of type DesignTokenGroup and supplying ones owns CSS and TS formatters.

-### Token Schema

-Generates a JSON schema that allows new design token values in but fixes current values until another schema is generated.
+- Generates a JSON schema that allows new design token values in but fixes current values until another schema is generated.

 ## Server module